University Assessment Committee

 Charge to the Committee:

-The University Assessment Committee will meet monthly.
+The University Assessment Committee will meet in November/December and in May/June each year.
 The broad composition of this committee ensures that every area on campus is engaged in annual assessment, including reporting of results and use of results.

 Instruments of Assessment for Institutional Learning Outcomes (ILOs)